 “The first morning on the boat, little David and Jamie came to my bedside.
-They stared curiously, but favorably on me and were apparently still not really clear on where I belonged in their lives.
+They stared curiously, but favourably on me and were apparently still not really clear on where I belonged in their lives.
 Jamie picked a flower from my breakfast tray, handed it to me and said: ‘I want to give this to Mummy.’
 I dissolved in a rosy glow of love.
 Jamie in his own little way had broken the ice.”
 Almost.Embed from Getty Images

 Hjördis and David Niven on board the RMS Queen Elizabeth, January 1948

 Rex Harrison and his actress wife Lilli Palmer were on the same Atlantic crossing.
 On arrival in America, Lilli was grilled by Louella Parsons.
-“Lilli tells me that Mrs Niven is a darling,” Louella wrote, “and that David’s two boys called her Mummy at their first meeting.”
+“Lilli tells me that Mrs Niven is a darling,” Louella repeated, “and that David’s two boys called her Mummy at their first meeting.”

-“(The name ‘Nej’) came about when I was newly married to David and my English was pretty weak.
+“The name ‘Nej’ came about when I was newly married to David and my English was pretty weak.
 I used to always say ‘Nej’ [Swedish for ‘no’] instead of ‘No’.
 Of course, I now say ‘No’ in English, but the name stuck, and I’ve had to accept that it always will.”

-Hjördis answered her internal stepmother doubts by coming up with a simple solution to her new status, which she stuck to rigidly.
+Hjördis answered her stepmother doubts by coming up with a simple solution to her new status, which she stuck to rigidly.
 She decided that she was amenable to be a big sister or a best friend to the boys, but was not going to be their new mother.
-It was not a decision which she ever felt inclined to change.
+It was not a decision that she ever felt inclined to change.